-Gum disease, also known as periodontal disease, is one of the leading cause of adult tooth loss.
-In many cases, gum disease is preventable!
-Regular screenings and routine visits to your dentist in Herndon can help reduce your risk of gum disease and increase your chance of keeping your permanent teeth in excellent condition.
+Gum disease is one of the leading cause of adult tooth loss.
+In many cases, gum disease is preventable.
+Regular screenings and routine visits to the dentist can help reduce your risk of gum disease and increase your chance of keeping your permanent teeth in excellent condition.

-Gum disease occurs when the bacteria in plaque infects the gum tissue.
+Gum disease, also known as periodontal disease, occurs when the bacteria in plaque infects the gum tissue.
 Plaque build-up is typically caused by poor brushing and flossing habits.
 As gum disease progresses, it can lead to inflammation, bleeding gums, and even tooth loss.

 Taking the proper steps to keep your teeth and gums healthy can benefit your dental and overall health in the long run.
-Herndon, VA restorative dentist Dr. Mark Jefferies can help you fund ways to improve and maintain your gum health.
+Herndon restorative dentist Dr. Mark Jefferies can help you fund ways to improve and maintain your gum health.
 In the case that you are diagnosed with gum disease, we offer a full range of periodontal therapy treatments to restore health to your gums.